 Step 4: Automate Your Finances

 That’s right.
 We’re deep into the 21st century here, so make technology do the work for you.

 You’ll save time, and time is money.
-Here are a few money-management steps you can take today to ensure you won’t have to think about money for more than a few minutes every month.
+Here are a few money-management tips you can try today to ensure you won’t have to think about money for more than a few minutes every month.